The best Prime Day beauty deals to shop right now | CNN Underscored

 Philips Sonicare Toothbrushes (starting at $59.95; amazon.com)

 If your toothbrushing technique could use a brushup, consider investing in a Philips Sonicare.
-A few dentist-recommended, Bluetooth-equipped electric toothbrushes are under $100, while others are under $150.
+A few of these dentist-recommended, Bluetooth-equipped electric toothbrushes are under $100, while others are under $150.
 There are a few different colors available, so you can choose the one that best suits your bathroom counter, not to mention your dental hygiene needs.

 Oral-B Oral Care and Whitening Kits (starting at $4.99; amazon.com)